CoreArray/PySeqArray/README.md

 The SeqArray format is built on top of Genomic Data Structure (GDS) data format, and defines required data structure.
 GDS is a flexible and portable data container with hierarchical structure to store multiple scalable array-oriented data sets.
 It is suited for large-scale datasets, especially for data which are much larger than the available random-access memory.
 It also offers the efficient operations specifically designed for integers of less than 8 bits, since a diploid genotype usually occupies fewer bits than a byte.
 Data compression and decompression are available with relatively efficient random access.

+## Prerequisites

+You need, at a minimum:

+Python v3.0 or later, NumPy 1.6.0 or later

 ## Installation

 ```sh